EdTosoy/LuminaOS/STRATEGY.md

 ---

+## 2. The Target: The "Open Professional"

+Lumina OS is specifically designed for:

+- **The Apple Refugee**: Power users frustrated by "Walled Gardens" but addicted to UI polish.
+- **The Efficiency Engineer**: Senior developers tired of "Linux Jank" who want a zero-drag environment.
+- **The Modular Enthusiast**: Hardware hobbyists who celebrate repairability and transparency.

+---

-## 2. The Three Pillars of "Workstation Dominance"
+## 3. The Three Pillars of "Workstation Dominance"

 ### I. Architectural Aesthetics (Google Design x Desktop)